-Federal Title IV funds include: subsidized and unsubsidized Stafford loans, PLUS loans, Pell, and TEACH grants.
+Federal Title IV funds include: subsidized and unsubsidized Federal Direct Stafford Loans, Federal PLUS Loans, Federal Pell Grants, and Federal SEOG and TEACH grants.
+Federal Work Study earnings are excluded from the return of funds calculation.

-Example: A student who receives federal Title IV funds withdraws at the 30% point of the semester.
+EXAMPLE: A student who receives federal Title IV funds withdraws at the 30% point of the semester.
 Therefore, 70% of his federal aid is "unearned" and must be returned to the appropriate program/s.
+According to Return of Title IV Funds Policy (Section 668.22 of the HEA), "unearned" federal aid is returned in the following order, up to the full amount disbursed: